emergentworks/curriculum/product-development/README.md

 You should be able to clearly describe your solution with a sentence that starts with "A website that...".

-## 3. Minimum Viable Product
+## 3. Minimum Viable Product (What?)

-A **Minimum Viable Product (or MVP)** is a product with just enough features to get the job done and test with users so that improvements can be made later.
+A **Minimum Viable Product (or MVP)** is a product with just enough functionality to get the job done and test with users.
+Improvements can be made later.

-One of the most important principles in building technology is to **launch fast and iterate**.
+We start with an MVP because one of the most important principles in building technology is to **launch fast and iterate**.

 In order to get our product out to users as quickly as possible,